-Table 35.
+Table 32.
 Watershed Stewardship Programs: Technical Assistance and Financial Needs summary table.

-Implen nentati on Year Action Lead Year 1 Relative Cost Technical Assistance Sc lution 1 l: Intern al Oper ations Change s Inform and educate the judiciary and other key decision makers to build awareness for the need to enforce existing regulations and promulgate new ones.
+Implementation Year Action Lead Year 1 Year 2 Year 3 Year 4 Year 5 Relative Cost Technical Assistance Sc lution 1 : Intern al Oper ations Change es es Inform and educate the judiciary and other key decision makers to build awareness for the need to enforce existing regulations and promulgate new ones.
 DPNR DEP \$\$ Staff will need time and funding to schedule visits or find a meeting location, prepare a presentation, and prepare and print handouts to further educate participants.
 Engage the tourism industry in watershed protection education.
 DPNR DEP \$\$ Staff will need time and funding to schedule visits or find a meeting location, prepare a presentation, and prepare and print handouts to further educate participants.
-Develop stream stewardship and pet waste management programs.
-DPNR DEP \$\$ Potential to reduce cost for program management by partnering with an existing nonprofit organization to promote the program(s).
-Funding will be necessary to install dog waste stations at public parks and gathering areas.
+DPNR DEP Potential to reduce cost for program management by partnering with an existing nonprofit organization to promote the program(s).
+Develop stream stewardship and pet waste management programs. \$\$ Funding will be necessary to install dog waste stations at public parks and gathering areas.
 Staff time will be necessary to maintain waste stations, staff stream cleanup events, and answer questions from the community.
-Solutio n 2: Poli cy/Prog ram Changes Develop a stormwater guide for homeowners.
-DPNR DEP \$\$ DPNR staff or consultant will need to modify an existing example guide and then reproduce and distribute guide.
-Staff time will be required for education and outreach events for the public.
+Solution n 2: Poli cy/Prog ram Changes Develop a stormwater guide for homeowners.
+DPNR \$\$ DPNR staff or consultant will need to modify an existing example guide and then reproduce and distribute guide.
+Bevelop a stormwater garde for nomeowners.
+DEP 7,7 Staff time will be required for education and outreach events for the public.
+Funding will need to be identified to assist in cost share.
+DPNR Equipment may need to be purchased based on the BMP proposed.
 Create a homeowner BMP cost-share program.
-DPNR DEP \$\$ Funding will need to be identified to assist in cost share.
-Equipment may need to be purchased based on the BMP proposed.
-Staff time for education and answering homeowner questions or hiring of a consultant.
+DEP \$\$ Staff time for education and answering homeowner questions or hiring of a consultant.
 Staff for tracking implementation and management of program Distribute the Vegetation for Erosion Control - A Manual for Residents.
 DPNR DEP \$ DPNR will need funding to update (as necessary), reproduce, and distribute the existing manual from Coral Bay Community Council.
-Staff time for education and outreach events for the public.
+A ivialidal for residents.
+DEP Staff time for education and outreach events for the public.